 Are you interested in starting a SBHC at your school?

 Visit the State of Oregon's SBHC program to learn more about the SBHC model, certification requirements, and the process to open a SBHC.
-Data and reports are also available here.
+View our data and reports.

 You may also contact our SBHC Program Coordinator, Jamie Zentner, for more information.